nextstrain/narratives/ncov_sit-rep_2020-03-20.md

 <!-- This is left-side text 11-->
 # [How outbreaks spread: an example](https://nextstrain.org/ncov/2020-03-20?legend=closed&d=tree,map&f_division=Washington,Utah&label=clade:B1&p=grid)

-We can also see an example of how intially localized outbreaks seed introductions to other locations.
+We can also see an example of how initially localized outbreaks seed introductions to other locations.
 The samples from Utah near the top of the tree (orange) nest within the main clade from the Washington outbreak.
 This is consistent with an introduction from Washington to Utah, although it's also possible that there were intermediary step(s) in the transmission chain.
 <br><br>